SamFelix03/T3Pay/README.md

 ## The problem

-Agentic commerce has a **trust gap**.
-People want AI agents to shop, book, and renew on their behalf—but they do not want those agents holding raw card numbers, wallet keys, or unlimited spending authority.
+People want to **create AI agents that buy stuff for them** — but agentic commerce has a **trust gap**.
+You do not want those agents holding raw card numbers, wallet keys, or unlimited spending authority while they browse, compare, and checkout on your behalf.

 ### What goes wrong today